-Students and teachers of Plymouth Junior High West and North Area Youth for will present the annual Christmas Concert on Monday, Dec.
+Students and teachers of tive director with the Chicago Plymouth Junior High West will present the annual Christmas Concert on Monday, Dec.
 20 at 7:30 p.m.
 Parents and friends are invited to attend.
 The program this year is under the direction of student adviser Miss Betty Gibson.
 Many groups will be featured during the evening, including the 6th and 7th grade chorus, the All Star Band, Orchestra, and the Drama Club.

 P. T. S. A. membership chairman Mrs. Ed Burrow and her committee will be stationed at various places in the building to accept membership dues.
-All parents who haven't joined the P. T. S. A. time.
+All parents who haven't joined the P. T. S. A are urged to do so at this time.
 Our goal is 100% paid up membership by Jan.
 1, 1966.
 Proceeds from the membership drive will be used to purchase some much needed equipment for the school.